-File n ame: MANDHELING.JNL Select File Files of type: All Files (.)
-C ancel
+File n ame: C1DBMaster/5.0

+File of types: All files (.)

+Select path Cancel

 Figure 2-5 File Name and Files of Type text fields

 The File name and Files of type text fields are displayed below the main window.
 The File name text field should display the name of the file to be selected.
 A user can then select or cancel the action by clicking on the appropriate button (Select File or Cancel) located on the right.